Alxmrphi/Icelandic/index.md

 The distributional hypothesis is stated in many closely-related forms.
 I hope by just picking a few quotes from other sources that the idea becomes clear:

 (1) You shall know a word by the company it keeps

-(2) Words that occur in similar contexts have similar representations (3) The meaning of a word can be understood from the words that tend to occur around it
+(2) Words that occur in similar contexts have similar representations

+(3) The meaning of a word can be understood from the words that tend to occur around it.